 An Expanded Access Program (EAP) allows physicians and patients access to pre-approval, investigational drugs outside of the clinical trial setting.
 An EAP can also be called a Managed Access Program (MAP), Early Access Program, or Compassionate Use Program (CUP).

-- There are no approved drugs available to treat the patient’s condition.
+- There are no approved treatments available in the patient’s home country

-- If there are approved drugs available to treat the patient’s condition, the patient has tried them all and they have been ineffective.
+- If there are approved treatments available, the patient has tried them, and they have been ineffective